Our home here in Bromham and the adjacent 2.5 acre orchard together make up Bromham Cider Farm from which Shed Cider operates.

 As a member of SWECA (South West of England Cider Association), Shed Cider is bound by their rules for making good quality cider using traditional handcrafted methods whilst keeping within strict legal parameters.

 If you like what you read and want to try our cider, why not pay us a visit?
-Our opening times and directions are on our contact us page.
-In addition, we are also on site most of the time, so give us a call to see if we’re available outside of the formal opening times noted on our contact page.
+Opening times and directions are on our contact us page.
+We are on site most of the time.
 Also, head over to our Instagram to get a peak at what we do here at Shed Cider.

 We offer group tours / visits to the orchard that explains craft cider making - "Orchard to the Glass" and can include a tour of the orchard, cider shed and equipment and a cider tasting session.
 Please call or email roger in advance to confirm availability, size of groups and costs.
 (See contact us page)